International Combat Martial Arts Encyclopedia

 New York a suburb of Rochester New York.
 He started training on Jul 9th, 1973,

-second degree brown belt before switching to Karate under Shihan
+belt before switching to Karate under Shihan Les Weiner in October of 1973.
+He

-Les Weiner in October of 1973.
-He changed to then study under Shihan James Gordon in January of 1974.
-On October 22nd,
+changed to then study under Shihan James Gordon in January of 1974.
+On October

-teaching at his own school, IMperial KArate, in Rochester New York in 1976.
+Wagner and started teaching at his own school, IMperial KArate, in Rochester

 On July 9th 1998 Sensei Wagner